Infinity Twist Micropavé Diamond Engagement Ring in 14K White Gold (1/4 ct. tw.) | Blue Nile

 A relatively rare element, gold is a precious metal that has been used for coinage, jewelry, and other works of art throughout recorded history.
 In the past, a gold standard was often implemented as a monetary policy.
 Gold coins ceased to be minted as a circulating currency in the 1930s, and the world gold standard was abandoned for a fiat currency system after the Nixon shock measures of 1971.

 Infinity is something which is boundless, endless, or larger than any natural number.
-It is often denoted by the infinity symbol {\displaystyle \infty } .
+It is denoted by {\displaystyle \infty } , the infinity symbol.

 From the time of the ancient Greeks, the philosophical nature of infinity has been the subject of many discussions among philosophers.
 In the 17th century, with the introduction of the infinity symbol and the infinitesimal calculus, mathematicians began to work with infinite series and what some mathematicians (including l'Hôpital and Bernoulli) regarded as infinitely small quantities, but infinity continued to be associated with endless processes.
 As mathematicians struggled with the foundation of calculus, it remained unclear whether infinity could be considered as a number or magnitude and, if so, how this could be done.
 At the end of the 19th century, Georg Cantor enlarged the mathematical study of infinity by studying infinite sets and infinite numbers, showing that they can be of various sizes.
 For example, if a line is viewed as the set of all of its points, their infinite number (i.e., the cardinality of the line) is larger than the number of integers.
 In this usage, infinity is a mathematical concept, and infinite mathematical objects can be studied, manipulated, and used just like any other mathematical object.